GA-repos/Installfest/postgres.md

 (*macOS*) Postgres will only work if you see a service with a `Name` of postgresql and `Status` say `started`

-(*Linux and Windows 10*) Postgres will only work if you see a green circle and the words "active (running)" somewhere in the output.
+(*Linux and Windows 10*) Postgres will only work if you see a green circle and the words "active (running)" on "online" somewhere in the output.

 If Postgres didn't start correctly according to the criteria above, ask a consultant for assistance.